louisbichard/notes/Revision/Entrepreneurship and innovation/examquestions.md

 SATISFIED WITH
 =====================

+####With reference to the __key stages__ involved in the __innovative process__ and barriers you are likely to encounter?

+The innovative process is defined as:

+	Create ideas -> Select best idea -> Implement

+However in some cases is extended as

+	Recognition -> Invention -> Development -> Implementation -> Diffusion

+In the selection phase:

+__Subject area knowledge__: Closely linked to time, an entrepreneur must spend the time learning the market for which they want to enter and assessing the risks and balancing and addressing issues that exist across their varying products.

+Most of the barriers that the entrepreneur will encounter will be within the implementation phase as this is when an entrepreneur must make the most risk, financially and personally.

+__Financials__ are a barrier to implementation of a small firm.
+As a seed company, an entrepreneur will need to look for investments from friends and family and invest their own capital as the idea hasn't yet been taken to market and therefore will struggle for formal investment in the forms of venture capital, or bank finance.

+__Time__: Most of these ideas will be born by employees in an industry who notice an opportunity and want to turn it into a business, they will however struggle to find the amount of time necessary to invest into a business to research the idea and bring it to market.

+__The external environment__: The market conditions must support then entrepreneurs business, the competition must be scalable, or the niche must be differentiated enough to gain market share.

 ####With reference to their advantages and disadvantages, describe __economic measures of innovation__?
 (20)

 * Measuring numbers of small businesses reflects the amount of replicative innovators that are in the economy - as defined by Schumpter.
 Egypt often comes out more entrepreneurial than America (Henrekson) when using this statistic.
 Henrekson also argued that self-made billionaires produces a much better measurement of entrepreneurial vigor in an economy.
 Small businesses are a sign of stagnation in the economy as no other jobs are available, successful businesses tend to destroy the smaller companies as they take up the market: I.e Walmart or Amazon.
 However this has implications.